 ALT MODEL, or ALTERNATIVE MODEL: This genre of modeling does not conform to “typical” modeling standards.
 The models used in this genre are not the mainstream, cookie-cutter models.
 Many of them have tattoos, piercings, unusual hairstyles, etc. They can work in this industry with the help of internet websites, networking, and niche magazines.

 SOCIAL INFLUENCER: Being 2018 and with social media rapidly taking over the world (modeling world included), we have added a new category to the various types of modeling: Social Influencers.
 We have just written a new article detailing how models can easily make the transition to highly-paid Social Media Influencer- as well as answering the question, “What is a Social Influencer?”
 Check it out!

 We hope you have garnered some valuable insight as to the Types of Modeling in the modeling industry!
 As you can see, there are many types of modeling genres.
 Please leave us a comment with any further questions concerning the various types of modeling and genres in modeling!

-Still have questions about other modeling industry topics?
+All caught up on the types of modeling, yet still have questions regarding other modeling industry topics?
 Head back to our Advice page for many more articles!